ErvaErgul/Bookstore-Fullstack/README.md

 # Introduction
-This project was created using Spring Boot and ReactJS.
+This project was created using Spring Boot, ReactJS and MySQL.

 The project is designed for 2 types of users.
 - Customers